 At Calgary Humane Society, we suggest that grey muzzles are not something to be covered up but worn with pride.
 It is a badge of honour for all of the time your pet has spent making the world a happier place.

-Looking for a fun way to make your Tuesday better?
-Post a photo of your favorite grey muzzle to our Facebook or send us your favourite senior pet story!
-We may feature your story on an upcoming blog entry during senior pet month!
+Looking for a fun way to make your day better?
+Post a photo of your favourite grey muzzle to our Facebook or send us your favourite senior pet story!
+We may feature your story on an upcoming social media post!